What causes Female Infertility?

 ⥁ Definition, Signs & Treatment

-Female infertility refers to a woman who is unable to conceive due to problems related to egg production that make fertilisation impossible.
+Female infertility refers to a woman who is unable to conceive due to problems related to egg production, which make fertilization impossible .
 In other words, pregnancy cannot be achieved.
 It can occur due to many causes, each associated with more or less noticeable symptoms.
-For this reason, certain conditions may occur in which the woman does not know she is infertile until she undergoes a fertility evaluation.
-There are two main types of female infertility:
+For this reason, some situations may occur in which the woman does not know that she is infertile until she undergoes a fertility evaluation.

 Primary infertility